-In rescinding his command requiring Abraham to sacrifice his son Isaac, God passes Abraham's test.
-Abraham declares, "This is a god that I can love."
+In rescinding his command requiring Abraham to sacrifice his son Isaac, God passes Abraham’s test.

 The story of the sacrifice of Isaac (known in Hebrew as the Akedah) is often presented as the story of how God came to choose Abraham.
 But I saw another question as more interesting: How did Abraham come to choose God?